 One tip: ensure that as your developers create the new site that it remains password protected and not accessible to search engines.
 You want to reduce the risk of duplicate, incomplete or incorrect content in the public domain.”

-A little tip that you probably already know as an attorney but it helps to point it out.
 Get it in writing from the start that you will be able to get a copy of the source code for your website if you want to transfer it down the road.
-For example an email should suffice.
+An email should suffice.

 Half the battle is knowing what you need to have in place before migrating a site from Justia to WordPress.

 Step 1: Go to www.networksolutions.com/whois14 (note that there are many whois information providers.
-I just like this one because I know it and it is easy to use).
+I just like this one because it’s easy to use).

 Step 2: Copy and paste your domain name into the search box provided (just the www.example.com part of your domain.
 No slashes, colons or anything else. )